Marriage in England and Wales: Divorce

-The Civil remarriage is allowed.
+With the Divorce, Dissolution and Separation Act 2020 no fault divorces are possible; the only thing that has to be stated is: "the irretrievable breakdown of the relationship".
+Therefore there is only one simple requirement which is the statement of irretrievable breakdown; there is no defence to such no fault divorce/dissolution.
+The other key change in this procedure is that there is no ability for one party to contest or defend a divorce or dissolution application, apart from couple of very limited grounds.
+Civil remarriage is allowed.
 Religions and denominations differ on whether they permit religious remarriage.

 Benefits and consequences

 Upon death of one's spouse, bequests to the other spouse do not incur inheritance tax.
 Intestate property by default will go to the spouse.
 Also, there is partial inheritance of pensions.

 In courts, one spouse may not be compelled to testify against the other.
 Non-British spouses of British citizens may obtain residence permits if the British spouse meets a minimum income requirement of £18,600 per year.
 This rises to £22,400 for families with a child, and a further £2,400 for each further child.
 Spouses are considered to have a duty of care towards each other, and certain social security benefits are calculated differently from those for single people.

 Foreign citizens wishing to marry in the UK

 From 1 February 2005, visitors who wish to be married in the UK that are a citizen of a country that is not a member of the European Economic Area (EEA), must apply for a visa before they travel.
 Without the visa, the registrar will not be able to accept the notice of marriage and will not be able to perform the marriage ceremony.

 If one of the people wanting to marry is subject to immigration control, notice of marriage can only be done at a designated register office, which both parties must attend together.
 Marriage must be between two people neither of whom is in a Civil Partnership or separate marriage (foreign divorces are generally recognised; but an existing foreign marriage would prevent a marriage in the UK as this would be treated as bigamy).